tamj0rd2/coauthor-select/README.md

 ## Usage

-1. Run `make setup`
+1. Install this package, somehow
+2. Create a .hooks folder
+3. Run `git config core.hooksPath .hooks`
+4. In your project repo root, run `echo 'go run main.go' > .hooks/prepare-commit-msg && chmod +x ./hooks/prepare-commit-msg`
-2. Update authors.json to contain the names and email addresses of the people you commonly work with
+5. Add an authors.json to contain the names and email addresses of the people you commonly work with
-3. Create a `pairs.json` file in the repo root with the names of the people you want to pair with. e.g `["Tamara"]`.
-This defines the people in your current pairing session
+6. Create a `pairs.json` file which you will need to maintain with the names of the people in your current pairing session
-4. Commit.
+7. Commit.
 You'll be able to see the co-authors in the commit message

 ## Contributing

 - Run the tests using `make test`
-- To test the main cmd yourself, run `make setup && go run main.go`